project-unisonOS/project-unisonos.github.io/docs/index.md

 Privacy, personalization, and trust are foundational.
 Context, history, and preferences stay on your device unless you explicitly choose otherwise.
 You decide which AI models to use, and because UnisonOS stores your data outside the model, you can switch providers at any time without losing continuity.
 You own your data, not the model.

+UnisonOS is an open-source project, developed in the open and designed to be inspectable, forkable, and extensible.

 ---

 ## Why UnisonOS Matters